History of the Tunisia national football team: Morocco

 Tunisia-Morocco match on 5 June 2010 in Casablanca.

 Tunisians and Moroccans have played 50 games since their independence from France in 1956.
 Their first match was for the 1962 World Cup qualification, took place on 30 October 1960 in Casablanca.
 Most of the matches were played in the FIFA World Cup qualification as they met in the qualifiers of 1962, 1970, 1978, 1990, 1994 and 2006.
 They also met 4 times in the African Cup of Nations.
 Two of them ended in a draw in 1978 and 2000 and the other two matches with the victory of the Tunisian team in 2004 and 2012 Africa Cup of Nations.

 In fact, their most important match was the 2004 African Cup of Nations Final in Stade 7 November in Tunisia, where the Tunisians won their first African title.
 The overall record is favorable to the Moroccans with 13 wins, 28 draws and 9 losses; but Tunisia has managed to dominate majority of official encounters in major competitions.
-The last match between the Maghrebian teams dated back to 28 March 2017 during a friendly match won by Morocco in Marrakech which contributed to the dismissal of the Tunisian coach Henryk Kasperczak.
+The last match between the Maghrebian teams dated back to 28 March 2017 during a friendly match won by Morocco in Marrakesh which contributed to the dismissal of the Tunisian coach Henryk Kasperczak.

 The two teams are similar in terms of both having a single African Cup and the two teams have also qualified for five World Cups, despite their numerous World Cup qualifying matches.
 They qualified for the same tournament in 1998 in France and 2018 in Russia and 2022 in Qatar.